Create an autoscale scaling plan for Azure Virtual Desktop

-- All host pools you use with autoscale must have a configured MaxSessionLimit parameter.
+- When using autoscale for pooled host pools, you must have a configured MaxSessionLimit parameter for that host pool.
 Don't use the default value.
 You can configure this value in the host pool settings in the Azure portal or run the New-AzWvdHostPool or Update-AzWvdHostPool PowerShell cmdlets.

 - You must grant Azure Virtual Desktop access to manage the power state of your session host VMs.
 You must have the

 Microsoft.Authorization/roleAssignments/writepermission on your subscriptions in order to assign the role-based access control (RBAC) role for the Azure Virtual Desktop service principal on those subscriptions.
 This is part of User Access Administrator and Owner built in roles.

 Assign the Desktop Virtualization Power On Off Contributor role with the Azure portal